Oʻahu: History

 It is uncertain when Oʻahu was first settled by humans.
 Early archaeological studies suggested that Polynesian explorers from the Marquesas may have arrived as early as the 3rd century A.D., possibly with a second wave arriving from Tahiti around 1100 A.D.
 However, more modern analyses indicate that the first settlers probably arrived around 900–1200 A.D.

 The first great king of Oʻahu was Maʻilikūkahi, the lawmaker, who initiated a 304-year dynasty of monarchs.
 Kualiʻi was the first of the warlike kings and was succeeded by his sons.
 In 1773, the throne fell upon Kahahana, the son of Elani of Ewa.

 On January 19, 1778, Oʻahu was the first of the Hawaiian Islands to be sighted by Captain James Cook during his third voyage of discovery.
 This was the first recorded encounter of the Hawaiian Islands by non-Polynesian people.
 Cook bypassed Oʻahu, landing instead at Kauai before continuing his original mission to explore the coast of North America.
 The next year, on February 27, 1779, Cook's second in command, Captain Charles Clerke, became the first recorded non-Polynesian to visit Oʻahu when he landed at Waimea Bay.
-Earlier that month, Cook had been killed at Kealakekua Bay on the island of Hawaii when a dispute with the local people turned violent.
+Earlier that month, Cook had been killed at Kealakekua Bay on the island of Hawaiʻi when a dispute with the local people turned violent.
 Clerke's visit to Oʻahu was brief and the expedition's two ships left Waimea Bay the same day after finding it difficult to obtain fresh water.

 At the time of Cook's visit, the Hawaiian Islands were divided among several warring chiefdoms.
 In 1783, Kahekili II, king of the island of Maui, conquered Oʻahu.
-He then made his son, Kalanikūpule, king of Oʻahu turning it into a puppet state.
-Kalanikūpule was later defeated in the Battle of Nuʻuanu in 1795 by Kamehameha I who then founded the Kingdom of Hawaii.
+He then made his son, Kalanikūpule, king of Oʻahu, turning it into a puppet state.
+Kalanikūpule was later defeated in the Battle of Nuʻuanu in 1795 by Kamehameha I who then founded the Hawaiian Kingdom.
 The Hawaiian islands were not fully unified until King Kaumualiʻi surrendered the islands of Kauaʻi and Niʻihau in 1810.